strevayg/Operating-Systems/README.md

 Contained are small programs regarding multithreading, child spawning, et cetera

-All programs were compiled without flags (just "gcc") on a Linux based system
+All programs were compiled without flags on a Linux system